 Patient, thoughtful, with engaged listening for sensitive conversations:Example 3: Educational Instructor

-Delivers complete information with minimal interruption:Example 4: Minimal Configuration
+Delivers complete information with minimal interruption, and gently re-engages the user after long pauses for thought:Example 4: Minimal Configuration

 Best Practices